 If you’re just starting out with penetration OR have medical issues that prevent penetration (or make penetration painful), consider getting a silicone dilator set to ease into things.
 SheVibe carries a Sinclair Institute set and individual ones from Fuze and Come As You Are has a full set of individual dilator dildos.
 However, a number of the dildos below come in small sizes with no texture and a uniform width (or at most, slightly tapered at the tip).

 For the love of Pete if you’re going to take any advice it’s this: no jelly, no rubber, no PVC, no cyberskin or UR3 or Futorotic or anything like that used in mid-range ultra-realistic dildos (they’re usually painted).
-They smell funny, they’re not very well made, many of those will have phthalates in them, and they’re porous so they can’t ever be shared or fully sanitized.
+They smell funny, they’re not very well made, some of those will have phthalates in them, and they’re porous so they can’t ever be shared or fully sanitized.
 I’d really like emphasize silicone.
 You can find cheaper options that are (usually) non-toxic if you choose TPR/TPE/Elastomer, but these are porous.
 Why should you care about non-porous vs porous?
 Why should you spend the money on silicone?
 Why should you care about the brand?
 In short, silicone can last a lifetime with minimal care; porous materials can harbor bacteria, mildew/mold, etc. Porous materials cannot ever be completely clean.
 They can actually make you sick if enough bad crap is making a home in the pores of the material.
 If you stick with brands that I and other reviewers trust, you’ll be sure to have a silicone dildo that is actually, truly, pure silicone.

 Silicone comes in various densities and can be somewhat soft, very firm, or squishy.
 If you decide that the more common, firm silicone isn’t for you, then you’ll want to consider spending the money on a Tantus O2 style or Vixen Vixskin style.
 Vixskin is a little more plush, but Tantus O2 is a little more affordable.
 Even more affordable – introduced in 2015 – is Doc Johnson’s Truskyn silicone which I find to be a really nice dual-density.
 There’s also Blush Novelties with their Real Nude line.